timyates/tims-vertx-tests/pointerific/README.md

 Each browser registers itself as a handler for `pointer` addressed events.

-Each time requestanimationframe is called, the user sends their current mouse location to the address `update` in the following form: `{ id:guid, x: xpos, y: ypos }`
+Each time requestanimationframe is called, the user sends their current mouse location to the address `update` in the following form: `{ uid:guid, x: xpos, y: ypos }`

-The server gets this message, appends the current time as a long to it, and stores it in an internal `Map<GUID,pos>`.
+The server gets this message, keeps it in a LRU map with a 10 second eviction policy.

-Every 100 ms, the server filters the map, (removing entries over 10s old), and sends this resultant map to the `pointer` address.
+Every so often, 100 ms, the server sends the current list of pointer locations to the `pointer` address.

 Browsers update cursors on screen each time this message is recieved.